Licensed indications

 For treatment of diabetic macular oedema, visual impairment caused by macular oedema secondary to retinal vein occlusion and choroidal neovascularisation associated with pathological myopia, NICE recommends ranibizumab as a treatment option.

 None of the available anti-VEGF medicines are currently recommended by NICE for the treatment of diabetic retinopathy.
-NICE guidance on the management and monitoring of diabetic retinopathy is currently in development (Publication expected January 24)
+NICE guidance on the management and monitoring of diabetic retinopathy is currently in development (Publication date to be confirmed)

 Where NICE has already recommended the originator biological medicine, the same guidance will apply to the biosimilar.
 Biosimilars do not require a separate or additional Technology Appraisal.